fourlastor-alexandria/construo/README.md

             categoryName.set("public.app-category.developer-tools")
             // Optional: file to be used as entitlements file. entitlementsFile.set(project.file("path/to/mac-entitlements.xml"))
-            //optinal: an xml file containing additional key-value pairs to be added to the Info.plist file additionalInfoFile.set(project.file("path/to/mac-additional.xml"))
+            // Optional: an xml file containing additional key-value pairs to be added to the Info.plist file additionalInfoFile.set(project.file("path/to/mac-additional.xml"))
         }
         create<Target.Windows>("winX64") {